Combinatorial Algorithm for Tropical Linearly Factorized Programming: Abstract

 \section{Abstract}

-The tropical semiring is a set of numbers $\mathbb{R} \cup \{-\infty\}$ with addition $a \oplus b := \max(a,b)$ and multiplication $a \otimes b := a + b$.
-As well as in conventional algebra, the linear programming problem in the tropical semiring has been developed.
-In this study, we introduce a new type of tropical optimization problem, namely, the tropical linearly factorized programming problem.
-This problem involves minimizing the objective function given by the product of tropical linear forms $c_{k,1} \otimes x_1 \oplus \cdots \oplus c_{k,n} \otimes x_n$ divided by a tropical monomial, subject to tropical linear inequality constraints.
-The objective function is convex in the conventional sense but not in the tropical sense, while the feasible set is convex in the tropical sense but not in the conventional sense.
-This renders finding an optimal solution difficult.
-Hence, we propose combinatorial algorithms to determine a local optimum.
+The tropical semiring is an algebraic system with addition ``$\max$'' and multiplication ``$+$''.
+As well as in conventional algebra, linear programming in the tropical semiring has been developed.
+In this study, we introduce a new type of tropical optimization problem, namely, tropical linearly factorized programming.
+This problem involves minimizing the objective function given by a product of tropical linear forms divided by a tropical monomial, subject to tropical linear inequality constraints.
+As the objective function is equivalent to the dual of the transportation problem, it is convex in the conventional sense but not in the tropical sense, while the feasible set is convex in the tropical sense but not in the conventional sense.

-Our algorithm for tropical linearly factorized programming is based on the descent method and exploits tangent digraphs.
-A tangent digraph represents the term that attains the maximum in each tropical linear form.
-First, we demonstrate that the feasible descent direction at the current solution can be obtained by solving the minimum $s$-$t$ cut problem on a specific subgraph of the tangent digraph.
-Although exponentially many such digraphs may exist in general, a more efficient algorithm is devised in cases where the problem is non-degenerate.
-Focusing on the fact that tangent digraphs become spanning trees in non-degenerate cases, we present a simplex-like algorithm that updates the tree structure iteratively.
-We show that each iteration can be executed in $O(r_A+r_C)$ time, where $r_A$ and $r_C$ are the numbers of ``non-zero'' coefficients in the linear constraints and objective function, respectively.
-In particular, for integer instances, our algorithm finds a local optimum in $O((m+n)(r_A+r_C)MD)$ time, where $n$ is the number of decision variables, $m$ is the number of constraints, $M$ is the maximum absolute value of the integer coefficients and $D$ is the degree of the objective function.
+Our algorithm for tropical linearly factorized programming is based on the descent method.
+We first show that a feasible descent direction can be characterized in terms of a specific digraph, called a tangent digraph.
+Especially in non-degenerate cases, we present a simplex-like algorithm that updates the tree structure of tangent digraphs iteratively.
+Each iteration can be executed in $O(r_A+r_C)$ time, where $r_A$ and $r_C$ are the numbers of finite coefficients in the constraints and objective function, respectively.
+For integer instances, our algorithm finds a local optimum in pseudo-polynomial time.

-\section{Introduction.}
+\section{Introduction}